alshedivat/al-folio/_teaching/2019_spring_single_cell.md

 ---
 layout: page
 title: Single Cell Analysis
 description: I was a Guest Lecturer for this course at Vanderbilt University.
+Click here to see the RNA Velocity Tutorial I taught.
 img: assets/img/teaching/velocity.png
 importance: 3
 category: 2019